Who Is O.J. Simpson?

 Simpson later appeared in The Naked Gun (1988) and its sequels, playing a dim-witted assistant detective, and regularly appeared in TV commercials for the Hertz rental-car company, where he was seen leaping over luggage and other obstacles in an effort to catch a flight.
 Additionally, he worked as a commentator for Monday Night Football and the NFL on NBC brand.

-Despite his acquittal, O.J.
-Simpson's legal problems were far from over.
-He was hauled back to court for a civil trial, and in February 1997 he was found liable for the wrongful deaths of Nicole Brown Simpson and Ronald Goldman, and ordered to pay their families $33.5 million in damages.
+O.J.
+Simpson was hauled back to court for a civil trial, and in February 1997 he was found liable for the wrongful deaths of Nicole Brown Simpson and Ronald Goldman.
+He was ordered to pay their families $33.5 million in damages.

 Simpson moved to Florida in 1999, in large part due to a state law that prevented his home from being seized to help cover the civil damages.
 He auctioned off memorabilia to raise money and harbored hopes of returning to show business, although he found himself back in the headlines after allegedly attacking another driver in a road-rage incident in December 2000.
 He was acquitted the following October.

-In May 2013, it was reported that Simpson was seeking a new trial to reinvestigate his robbery/kidnapping charges, claiming that one of his attorneys, Yale Galanter, had given him poor advice during his 2008 trial.
+In May 2013, Simpson sought a new trial to re-investigate his robbery/kidnapping charges, claiming that one of his attorneys, Yale Galanter, had given him poor advice during his 2008 trial.
 "It was my stuff.
 I followed what I thought was the law," the former running back testified in a Las Vegas courtroom.
 "My lawyer told me I couldn't break into a guy's room.
 I didn't break into anybody's room.
 I didn't try to muscle guys.
 The guys had my stuff, even though they claimed they didn't steal it."

 On July 31, 2013, Simpson's parole request was granted for five of the convictions that had landed him in prison in 2008, including two for kidnapping, two for robbery and one for burglary with a firearm.
 The Nevada Board of Parole Commissioners made the decision based on the lack of previous criminal convictions on Simpson's record, although he was forced to remain behind bars for related sentences.